 - starchy vegetables (like corn, potatoes, and plantains)

 - other vegetables (those that don't fall into a particular nutritional category, like artichokes and avocado)

 For best nutritional value, serve a variety of vegetables to your family each week.
-Vegetables can be prepared and served in any number of ways and can be purchased fresh, frozen, dried/dehydrated, or canned.
+Vegetables can be prepared and served in any number of ways and you can use fresh, frozen, dried/dehydrated, or canned veggies.

 Red = Fruits

 Fruits take up a slightly smaller portion of the plate than vegetables, but they're still an important part of a diet.
 They contain necessary nutrients like vitamin C, potassium, and fiber.
 Great choices include oranges, peaches, mangoes, strawberries, and apples.

 Serve fruit a variety of ways: whole, cut up, in smoothies.
 When buying canned fruit, choose fruit that is packed in juice rather than heavy or light syrup.
 And it's best to serve whole fruit over 100% fruit juice, as some nutrients are lost in the juicing process.

 The grain group includes any food made from wheat, oats, cornmeal, barley, or other grain.
 Bread, tortillas, cereal, rice, and pasta belong in this group.